The University of Chicago fuels the (r)evolution of health care with a new online course

 This tailored approach to online learning, combined with course content backed by the prestige of the University of Chicago, has resulted in a short course that innovates through both material and design.

-The University of Chicago Healthcare Informatics online short course launches in the next few months.
+The University of Chicago Healthcare Informatics online short course launches in July.
 Visit the course page to find out more about what you’ll learn, how you’ll learn, and who you’ll learn from.